chaostreff-flensburg/digital-signage/README.md

 ## Usage

 Go to [http://schild.weekendhack.de/](http://schild.weekendhack.de/), type your words, print the page.
-Set your printer to also print backgorund images, if not already selected.
+Set your printer to also print background images, if not already selected.
 Your sign wont look as nice without them.
 Also set the scale to 100% and print in landscape.

 ## Development